 So what could account for Mary’s crying in Mr. Grant’s office?
 As in everything, we have to ask why; find out the cause!!!
 We can’t just say, “Mary’s crying, give her Pulsatilla!”
 We have to find out why!

 To know if Mary has a reason to be crying, we have to ask ourselves what precipitated the crying in the first place.
-Well, Mary’s friend’s mother, Ida Morgenstern, has moved in on her without warning and taken over her (small) one-room apartment–for a week with no end in sight!
+Well, Mary’s friend’s mother, Ida Morgenstern, has moved in with her without warning and taken over Mary’s (small) apartment–for a week with no end in sight!
 On top of that, Ida is not an easy person to live with, she’s disingenuous and manipulative; she has so disturbed Mary that Mary can’t remember what’s going on at work and Murray, the news writer, is doing most of Mary’s work for her.
-When Mary says she can’t remember the name of the documentary the station is running, her boss calls her into his office and yells at her, telling her the quality of her work in the past week has been “rotten”, ending in Mary’s crying.
+When Mary says she can’t remember the name of the documentary the station is running, her boss calls her into his office and yells at her, telling her the quality of her work in the past week has been “rotten”.
+That’s when Mary started crying.
 What’s the rubric for this?

 “Mind: sensitive, oversensitive to reprimands”.